EXAMPLES OF POTENTIAL ELIGIBLE APPLICANTS. ALL WILL BE REVIEWED ON A CASE BY CASE BASIS TO DETERMINE ELIGIBILITY

 Will we need to complete a physical abilities test?

-- Applicants testing in January 2022 and beyond will be required to complete our physical abilities test at the Training Academy, click here for our PAT instructional video.
+- Yes, you will be required to complete our physical abilities test at the Training Academy, click here for our PAT instructional video.

 Will I have to go through your full academy if I’m certified in Corrections?

-- Yes, in order to maintain consistency in training, every new hire will be required to complete our updated Corrections Academy consisting of approximately nine weeks of training.
+- Yes, in order to maintain consistency in training, every new hire will be required to complete our updated Corrections Academy consisting of approximately ten (10) weeks of training.

 Is there an age limit?